blineberry/orangegnome/README.md

 application = get_wsgi_application()
 ```

+In the project directory, copy `example.env` to `.env` and supply the production values.

 ### Updates
 To deploy updates:
 1. `git fetch` and `git pull` to update the codebase on the server